Detail from "A Shelter for my brother", bronze

-- That is my little brothers hand the little boy says.
+That is my little brother's hand, the little boy says.
 His name is Allan.
-In front of us there are seventeen casted children’s hands and I have made a thoroughly system to keep track of which hand is whose.
+In front of us there are seventeen casted children’s hands and I have made a thorough system to keep track of which hand is whose.
 No, I say, this is Liana’s hand.
 That is my little brother’s hand.
 No that is Liana’s hand, her name is written here.

 A month later all the children in our group are going to visit me in a foundry where I work.
 The group consists of seven year olds and those who will turn seven. …and Allan’s little brother comes along too, says the social worker.
 No, I say, he is only five.
 You know, the social worker say, it doesn’t work like that.
 Allan doesn’t go anywhere without his brother.
 Allan has one single person in his life, and I argued with him when he told me the cast was his brothers.
 Allan speaks in English to me.
 He tells me that he can speak Russian, Latvian and Romany too.
 His little brother doesn’t speak in any language.
 They seem to communicate telepathically, as if they were one, as if his little brother’s casted hand also was his own.
 Allan is building a hut, a place where you are desired, a small world where you can make the rules yourself.